Brandon Wilds: Pre-draft

 Coming out of South Carolina, Wilds was projected by the majority of analysts to go undrafted and was ranked the 29th best running back by NFLDraftScout.com.
 He attended and participated in the NFL Scouting Combine.
 Although he completed all of the possible drills at the combine, Wilds chose to redo the broad jump, vertical jump, short shuttle, and three-cone drill at South Carolina's Pro Day.

 Atlanta Falcons

-After Wilds went undrafted during the 2016 NFL Draft, the Atlanta Falcons signed Wilds as an undrafted free agent on May 5, 2016.
+After Wilds went undrafted during the 2016 NFL draft, the Atlanta Falcons signed Wilds as an undrafted free agent on May 5, 2016.
 Although he had offers from other teams, he chose the Falcons to be closer to his daughter and his filmiliarity with their fullback Patrick DiMarco.
 He entered training camp competing to be the Falcon's third running back with Terron Ward.
-In his preseason debut against the Washington Redskins, Wilds had ten carries for 26 yards and scored a one-yard rushing touchdown during the Falcon's 23-17 opening preseason victory.
-The next week, he carried the ball eight times for 49 yards and ran for a 32-yard touchdown during a win over the Cleveland Browns.
 On September 3, 2016, the Falcons waived Wilds with an injury settlement.